 When you complete the Scheme your final salary will be paid in the usual way, with payment for any outstanding annual leave if appropriate, and your payslip will be posted to your forwarding address.
 Your final payslip will include a P45 and any other relevant documents.

 Annual and Public Holiday leave for all staff should be discussed and agreed in your Host Board; and requested through NES using the Allocate Loop.
 Through the app you can view and request annual leave and public holiday leave for the current leave year.
-During the NES employment the trainees will follow NES Westport Public Holiday leave schedule as detailed in the app.
+During the NES employment the trainees will follow the NES Westport Public Holiday leave schedule:

-If you have any queries please contact the Workforce Infrastructure team through the Workforce Service Desk
+For further information, please see the Agenda for Change Annual Leave Policy If you have any queries please contact the Workforce Infrastructure team through the Workforce Service Desk.

 Unless you intend to leave the Scheme early, there is no need to give notice at the end as you are on a fixed term contract.
 Should you leave the NHS Scotland during the academic year on a voluntary basis or be dismissed, you may be required to refund all current associated financial assistance.

-The Scheme outline is intended to be used as a guide and can be varied with the agreement of the trainee, Host Board and Scheme Manager.
+The Scheme outline is intended to be used as a guide and can be varied with the agreement of the trainee, Host Region/Board and Scheme Manager.

 To complement the practical placements, and as an integral part of the overall Scheme, you will be provided with a bursary to allow you to undertake a Post-Graduate level qualification.
 This choice will be guided by the Scheme Manager.
 You will also undertake leadership development and engage in peer thinking sets, designed to cover the six Leadership Capabilities.

 A Placement Agreement and Review document should be completed and reviewed at appropriate stages of your formal development planning and review.
-The planning and review are supported by your host board Placement Coordinator and the NES Mentor, and submitted to the Scheme Manager at completion of each placement planning and review stage.
+The planning and review, completed together with your placement line manager, are supported by your host region/board Placement Coordinator and the NES Mentor, and submitted to the Scheme Manager at completion of each placement planning and review stage.
 The aim of this document is to focus your development discussions to facilitate SMART objective setting and review against the six leadership capabilities.

 There are two capability and competency frameworks that apply to you: